vincentl98/wsrpc/examples/mpc_sum/README.md

 This example implements a secret sum using a random generated value `r`.

+## Running

+The `wsrpc` package should be added to `PYTHONPATH`.
+Alternatively, you can move the Python files of this example at the root of the project, and manually fix dependencies.

 ## How it works:

 - Stephanie starts up first